How to Start Poultry Farming

 When choosing locations, one must also consider how they will house the poultry.
-On an average, broiler poultry needs about 2.5 square feet space per bird.
+On average, broiler poultry needs about 2.5 square feet of space per bird.
 Here are several systems that can be set up to raise poultry:

 Free-range or extensive system